Jay Park: 2013: SNL Korea, Expansion in Asia, and founding of hip hop label AOMG

-In early July, Jay Park renewed his contract with SidusHQ after much public speculation of him signing with other record labels.
+In early July, Park renewed his contract with SidusHQ after much public speculation of him signing with other record labels.
 He was to perform at the Hennessy Artistry event early in July in Guangzhou, China, alongside B.o.B, but the event was cancelled at the last moment due to technical difficulties.
 On July 10, Park released a four-track EP, I Like 2 Party, alongside the music video for the title track, which was filmed in Los Angeles.
 On November 30, Park served as the emcee for the Red Bull BC One.